 The FEIS plan drastically reduces the site disturbance impacts.
 The FEIS plan would disturb approximately 58.7% of the Site (a reduction of 7.4 acres).
 Only approximately 2,555 cubic yards of excavation is now required (an extremely large reduction of 48,845 cubic yards or 95% when compared to the plan presented in the DEIS).
 While some of the 2,555 cubic yards of excavated materials may processed on-site and reused as fill, for the purposes of this analysis, it is assumed that all 2,555 cubic yards would be exported.
 Utilizing haul trucks with a 16 cubic yard capacity, approximately 160 truck trips would be required to remove this excess material, which will be exported in accordance with all applicable regulations to a suitable location(s).
-The 160 truck trips required to facilitate the FEIS Plan compares favorably to the 3,312 truck trips required for the plan presented in the DEIS, which has been abandoned.
+The 160 truck trips required for the plan presented in the DEIS, which has been abandoned.
 It is projected that the build-out of the Proposed Action will extend over a two-year period, and that material will be exported as the project progresses over the course of that time.
 This translates into less than one truck trip per week.